neopaf/seene-sketchup/README.md

 Progress indicator shows only what it can; most is done in one action without callback hooks, so can not show it (yet?).
 All ideas are welcome.

-Quality is low, it looks much better in Seene itself so far.
-Creators know some Magic.
-Will learn it...

 # Thanks

 To Creators of Seene app.